 Regular Archive Tours are conducted and provide a fascinating look into the history of the Children’s Memorial Institute.
 For more information on Archive Tours, please email: email@example.com

-The CMI Archives includes the Birth Records of the Queen Victoria Nursing Home.
-We are inundated with requests for copies of the records and we are happy to assist if the records are amongst the documents that we have.
-It is important to note that the records are not digitised and it is required that a member of the Archive Team searches for the records.
-If you would like for us to search for your records, please send us an email – email@example.com and we can advise you on the cost to search and the cost to copy, notarise and provide you with your birth records.
+The CMI Archives include the Birth Records of the Queen Victoria Nursing Home.
+We are inundated with requests for copies of the records and we are happy to assist if the records are among the registers we have.
+It is important to note that the records are not yet digitised and a search fee is requested.
+If you would like for us to search for your record, please send us an email – firstname.lastname@example.org

 The Children’s Memorial Institute has a legacy that stretches almost 100 years, as one of the first facilities on the continent established specifically for children’s health and wellbeing.
 Originally a children’s hospital, the prime purpose of the site has developed and changed over the decades, but the general themes and objectives have remained consistent, a testament to the innovative, effective and compassionate work done here.

 The initial idea for the site came from four ordinary citizens, members of the National Council for Women, who wanted to create a memorial to those who died fighting in the First World War.
 They wanted to develop something which would have a more ‘practical’ and positive impact, and which would honour the memories of the dead by contributing to a better future for the next generation.
 After consultation with community workers it was decided that a children’s hospital was a necessary and fitting tribute, and they undertook the extensive task of securing land, funding, staffing and public support.
 Through the cooperation of municipal, professional, private and community giving, the Transvaal Memorial Hospital for Children (TMH) was officially opened on 29 October 1923.